rykerwilliams/teamserio.us/_posts/2025-07-28-castmaster-season-2.md

 ### Task 5 – Exquisite Corpse Dance

 Like last year, there was an art task.
 I like them because they allow teams to collaborate on something big.
 Maybe they even want to take their drawing home as a memento of their Castmaster adventure!
-This year’s taks was based on a surrealist collaborative game called Exquisite Corpse.
+This year’s task was based on a surrealist collaborative game called Exquisite Corpse.

     With your teammate, draw a portrait of your declared favorite Magic: The Gathering creature using the colors you selected in your sign-up form.